ana108/LocalizedInfo/README.md

 	EVENT_REGISTRY_API - see value in email

 Step 5. - Run the following python commands.
-	navigate to Project/LocalizedInfo/LocalizedInfo, such that you are in the same directory as manage.python python manage.py makemigrations
+	navigate to Project/LocalizedInfo/LocalizedInfo, such that you are in the same directory as manage.py python manage.py makemigrations
 	python manage.py migrate
 	python manage.py runserver